aparr03/ITC341_DB/README.md

 1. Clone this repository
 2. Make sure you have Docker and Docker Compose installed
+3. Copy .env.example to a new file named .env and fill in the required environment variables
-3. Run the application with Docker Compose:
+4. Run the application with Docker Compose:

 ```bash
 docker-compose up -d
 ```
-Access Localhost
+Access localhost:80

 ## Development